 Whether you are an installer, contractor, architect, engineer, consultant or distributor, the diversity of our educational webinars offers multiple opportunities to expand your knowledge base.
 These FREE online courses offer practical application of all things mounted to metal roofs from solar and snow guards to utilities like HVAC, satellite communications, roof service walkways and, wind reinforcements.
 (To see the complete list of courses offered, click here).

 Did you know that your roof already comes with free rails?
 You can mount PV directly to the roof panels themselves - using the “direct-attach” method.
 Whether you are dealing with standing seam or ribbed, face-fastened panels, these metal roofs have one thing in common: They all have built-in rails.
-(See image to the left: Standing seam metal roofs have rails (the seams) built right in ready for direct attachment of solar panels.)

 When it comes to sharing solar array costs, companies often shy away and dance around the question.
 They usually focus on the customization angle – telling you that prices vary, and that this is what makes estimation difficult.